Spontaneous orbital magnetization of mesoscopic dipole dimers: Zero-field susceptibility and finite-field magnetic moment of an individual nanoparticle

 In a nutshell, the model of Ref.~\cite{gomez18_PRB} considers a spherical nanoparticle of radius $a$ where the ionic background is treated as a positively-charged jellium.
 The inclusion of electron-electron interactions at mean-field level leads to an effective self-consistent potential for the valence electrons that can be approximated by a hard-wall potential \cite{weick05_PRB}.
 The considered size of the nanoparticle is such that electronic correlations and disorder effects can be disregarded.
 The spin--orbit coupling, as well as other relativistic corrections are neglected since they do not participate significantly to the magnetic response \cite{gomez21_preprint}.
-The ligands surrounding the nanoparticles are ignored, since they do not seem to play a significant role on the experimental results \cite{nealo12_Nanoscale}.
+The ligands surrounding the nanoparticles are ignored, since they do not seem to play a significant role on the experimental results \cite{nealo12_Nanoscale}.\footnote{In the model of Ref.~\cite{gomez18_PRB}, the slight difference between the applied field $H$ and the magnetic induction $B=H+4\pi M$, with $M=\mathcal{M}/\mathcal{V}$ the magnetization density within the nanoparticle, is not taken into account, as $4\pi M\ll H$, even when the magnetic moment reaches values as large as $\mathcal{M}\sim10^3\mu_\mathrm{B}$, as is the case, e.g., in the results displayed in Fig.~\ref{fig:M_1NP}.}$^,$\footnote{The number of electrons $N \simeq 4(k_\mathrm{F}a)^3/9\pi$ in each particle being fixed, one should in principle work within the canonical ensemble when determining the magnetic response of individual nanoparticles, as is the case in this paper.
+Working with the grand-canonical ensemble introduces relative errors of the order of $N^{-1/2}$, which are negligible for not too small nanoparticles.
+The canonical corrections become important for an ensemble of nanoparticles, where the average over different sizes can lead to a vanishing grand-canonical result \cite{gomez18_PRB}, as is the case for persistent currents in mesoscopic rings \cite{bouch89_JP}.
+In this work, dealing with a nanoparticle dimer, we are not concerned with these corrections.}